aadi2103/Matplotlib_Power_of_plots/README.md

 What good is data without a good plot to tell the story?
 ![](Pymaceuticals/data/Laboratory.jpg)

-This Challenge was completed for a most recent animal study done by Pymaceuticals.
+This Challenge was completed for a recent animal study done by Pymaceuticals.
 In this study data, 250 mice identified with tumor growth were treated through a variety of drug regimens.
 Over the course of 45 days, tumor development was observed and measured.

 The purpose of this study was to compare the performance of Pymaceuticals' drug of interest, Capomulin, versus the other treatment regimens.